Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/bach-mammary.md

 <div class="figure">
 <img src="bach-mammary_files/figure-html/unref-bach-qc-comp-1.png" alt="Percentage of mitochondrial reads in each cell in the Bach mammary gland dataset compared to its total count.
 Each point represents a cell and is colored according to whether that cell was discarded." width="672" />
-<p class="caption">Percentage of mitochondrial reads in each cell in the Bach mammary gland dataset compared to its total count.
+<p class="caption">(\#fig:unref-bach-qc-comp)Percentage of mitochondrial reads in each cell in the Bach mammary gland dataset compared to its total count.
 Each point represents a cell and is colored according to whether that cell was discarded.</p>
 </div>